 Please note: ILGM is NOT a legal adviser.
 Information contained in this website is intended as general introductory information only.
 The information contained on this website is not legal advice.
 It should not be construed as legal advice and should not be relied upon as such.

 Iowa has a marijuana tax.
-No, this does not mean you have to pay extra for your seeds if you plan on growing Iowa weed.
-It does mean that Iowa would like to make money off of your marijuana.
+This means that Iowa would like to make money off of marijuana even though it’s illegal.
 The marijuana tax is supposed to be paid by anyone who has possession of the plant.
 The current tax is $750 per plant.

 Growing in Iowa